microsoft/ExaStore/README.md

 from RocksDB) that serves as a performance test engine.  `EBTest` contains unit tests.
 `UdpTestApp` and `UdpTestClient` are test programs for a network transportation protocol built on top of UDP.

+## Specification

+To ensure the correctness of the network related component, we rely on formal specification and model checking tool TLA+.
+There are two specs under directory `spec`, one is an UDP based network protocol that allows you to transport data larger than a single UDP packet.
+The second is the replication protocol.

 ## Documents